google/WebFundamentals/src/content/en/updates/2019/03/kv-storage.md

 </aside>

-In order to actually see the native built-in module in action, you have to load the demo in Chrome 74 (currently Chrome Dev or Canary) with the experimental web platform features flag turned on (`chrome://flags/#enable-experimental-web-platform-features`).
+In order to actually see the native built-in module in action, you have to load the demo in Chrome 74 or later with the experimental web platform features flag turned on (`chrome://flags/#enable-experimental-web-platform-features`).

-You can verify that the built-in module is being loaded because you won't see the polyfill script in the source panel in DevTools; instead you'll see the built-in module version (fun fact: you can actually inspect the module's source code or even put breakpoints in it!):
+You can verify that the built-in module is being loaded because you won't see the polyfill script in the source panel in DevTools; instead, you'll see the built-in module version (fun fact: you can actually inspect the module's source code or even put breakpoints in it!):